V-Cube 6: Parity errors

 Parity errors are positions that cannot be reached on the 3×3×3 Rubik's Cube.
 These have special algorithms to fix the parity.
 Such errors include having a single edge quartet "flipped", or having two edge quartets swapped.

 World records

 The world record for single solve is 57.69 seconds, set by Max Park of the United States at Burbank Big Cubes 2025 in Burbank, California.

-The world record for mean of three solves is 1 minute, 5.04 seconds, also set by Max Park of the United States at Nub Open Trabuco Hills Fall 2025 in Mission Viejo, California, with times of 1:04.60, 1:04.80, and 1:05.73.
+The world record for mean of three solves is 1 minute, 3.63 seconds, set by Timofei Tarasenko of Russia at Kuala Lumpur Cubing Challenge 2026 in Sri Petaling, Malaysia, with times of 1:00.43,1:04.49, and 1:05.98.